NW12/SpanJson/README.md

 }
 ```

-## ASP.NET Core 2.1 Formatter ##
-You can enable SpanJson as the default JSON formatter in ASP.NET Core 2.1 by using the Nuget package [SpanJson.AspNetCore.Formatter](https://www.nuget.org/packages/SpanJson.AspNetCore.Formatter).
-To enable it, add one of the following extension methods to the ``AddMvc()`` call in ``ConfigureServices``
-* AddSpanJson for a resolver with ASP.NET Core 2.1 defaults: IncludeNull, CamelCase, Integer Enums
-* AddSpanJsonCustom for a custom resolver (one of the default resolvers or custom)

 ```csharp
 // This method gets called by the runtime.
 Use this method to add services to the container.